 Ada Sherwood House

 Extant.
 This 1855 house is a Colonial style with three windows positioned symmetrically over the door and two windows.
-The brick pattern is Common Flemish.25 It has been painted white and is not in good repair.
-Ada Sherwood was the daughter of one of the town leading early pioneers, and was prominent in her own right.
+The brick pattern is Common Flemish.25 It has been painted red and is not in good repair.
+Ada Sherwood was the daughter of one of the town’s leading early pioneers, and was prominent in her own right.

 Extant but enlarged.
 This home was built for Dr. Pease who was a druggist.
 The original house was built in 185526 and has since been enlarged.
 It appears that the original house was the Colonial style with chimneys at each end.
 When the house was remodeled, the lintels were changed to curving arches on the front and side.
 The back, however, still has the older decorative brick lintel that is raised and extends down the side.